Can Mice Climb Walls? (and Other Surfaces)

 There are quite a few things and around your home that mice can scale.
 For example, they can easily grip onto cords and wires.
 PVC is a form of plastic, allowing mice to travel across or up the sides of PVC pipes.

 They can also climb the inside or outside of downspouts more efficiently than any itsy bitsy spider.
-Finally, keep in mind the fact that mice will usually scale the INSIDE of a wall where there are wooden beams and insulation to grab onto.
+Finally, keep in mind the fact that mice will usually scale wall cavities where there are wooden beams and insulation to grab onto.

 What Surfaces Can Mice NOT Climb?